Biz to Biz = Day / Night Jobs

 Locale: USATCA aka The United States Army Training Armor.

 What happened at Ft.
 Knox Koppel Service Club?
-Attendees witnessed how Dennis did another sort of basic training… some Blues training… with renown guitarist Phil Upchurch.
-Lessons from the maker of the hit, “You Can’t Sit Down” no doubt helped Dennis to earn some interesting accolades from the Army.
-But, Bandleader Chandler had already learned the basics of how “to stand and deliver”.
-How so?
+Attendees witnessed how Dennis did another sort of basic training … some Blues training … with renown guitarist Phil Upchurch.
+Lessons from the maker of the hit, “You Can’t Sit Down” … no doubt helped Dennis to earn some interesting accolades from the Army.
+But, Bandleader Chandler had already learned the basics of “Stand and Deliver”.
+How?
+Why?
+Where?
 When?
-The previous couple of years had him doing gigs with his group called, “The Pilgrims”… as they served as the houseband for the Detroit/ Windsor radio station powerhouse CKLW.
-The band had to back many musical acts.
-Particularly playful were the ones whose records were beginning to get airplay (can you spell Hitsville and Motown)… but did NOT have backup for live performances).
+Well, the previous couple of years … had him doing gigs with his group called, “The Pilgrims”.
+They served as the houseband for the Detroit / Windsor radio station powerhouse CKLW.
+That band had to back many musical acts.
+Particularly playful (pardon the pun) … were the ones who did NOT yet have … their own backup bands.
+Those forthcoming LIVE performances were crucial to their exposure.
+Why?
+In most cases back in those days … the first time a group’s record got heard … was with RADIO AIRPLAY.
+Being … ONSTAGE … they could be seen … heard … and appreciated by all kind of audiences (can you spell Hitsville and Motown).

 So Pvt.
 Chandler knew he had to again play the role of a musical chameleon for the Army and “stand and deliver”.
 And that Dennis did.
 His efforts were appreciated and offers came for Dennis to do duty… musical duty.
 He was asked to tour with the USO.
 But, he declined and chose to return to Ohio for OCS (Officer Candidate School).
 BTW: Those awards were from when Dennis performed at “The Ft.
 Knox Level of the Second Annual US Army Entertainment Contest”.
 He was given the “First Place Instrumental Soloist”& “First Place Specialty Group”.
 I would like to mention here… That last award was thanks in no small part to the talented guitarist and singer, Wayne Hritz.
 He co-incidentally came from Cleveland and the two later reunited back home.
 Besides playing in various bands together, Wayne played matchmaker, too.
 He introduced us to one another.
 How?
 While they were making music, of course.